SamBeekman/calander/README.md

 ## Task

 This is the week 5 challenge where we were tasked with creating a simple calendar application that allows a user to save events for each hour of a typical working day (9am-5pm).
-This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery as well as utilises Day.js API for time/date manipulation.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery as well as utilising Day.js API for time/date manipulation.
-The following is the User Story and Acceptance Criteria for the project.

 ## User Story